5 Signs You Should Break Up With Your Current Legal Management Software

 - Is the problem with integration?
 Does your legal management platform not integrate well with the other programs and softwares your team members absolutely rely on?
 Are there too many steps from point A to point B?

 “People don’t want to type something into their e-Billing system, then type it into their document management system, then type it into their summary notes for the week.
-Choose a software solution that makes sure employees don’t have to rekey the same information over again,” former AIG Chief Data Officer of Legal Operations, now Mitratech resident expert, Brian McGovern says.
+Choose a software solution that makes sure employees don’t have to rekey the same information over again,” now Mitratech resident expert, Brian McGovern says.

 A true software solution for legal management should allow your users to design their screen, without extra coding, to fit their needs and easily connect with your preferred document management systems from within a single platform.